NAME

 DESCRIPTION

-directives are used to include files in the current script.
+The @include and @include_once directives are used to include files in the current program.

-directive will include the specified file every time it is called, while @include_once
+The @include directive will include the specified file every time it is called.
+The @include_once directive will be ignored if the specified file has already been included in the current program.

-A statically-included file will have its compiled code written to the current script.
+A statically-included file will have its compiled code written to the current program.

 A dynamically-included file will be linked at runtime, and the compiled code will be expected to be found somewhere in the system at runtime.